-2) Wearing a mask is obligatory on the Institute's premises and in the common areas of the Edgar and Daniele de Picciotto Student House.
-Masks must be worn at all times, including in the classrooms and the meeting rooms.
+2) Wearing a mask is obligatory on the Institute's premises and in the common areas of the Edgar and Daniele de Picciotto Student House and the Library.
+Masks must be worn at all times, including in the classrooms, library and the meeting rooms.
 Staff members can remove their mask once seated at their workplace as long as a distance of 1.5 metres is maintained with the closest person.
-Likewise, professors can remove their mask while teaching provided that a distance of 1.5 metres is maintained from students.

-5) The Institute asks that unnecessary business travel be avoided.
-In addition, business travel to countries or territories considered high-risk by the FOPH is forbidden.
+7) The Institute asks that unnecessary business travel be avoided.
 The FOPH regularly updates this list of countries based on the changing epidemiological situation.

 Any persons who have travelled to a country at risk are subject to quarantine for ten days on their return.
 The same rule applies to students coming from countries at risk.
 Anyone coming from a country at risk must inform the cantonal authorities upon arrival, as well as the Institute by sending a message to email@example.com.